10/2015 – present

 “Virginia’s History of Taking Away Civil Rights” in The Virginian-Pilot, February 1, 2015.
 (Link to guest column)

 "Hog Stealing in Virginia's Colonial Statutes: Racially Discriminatory Seeds of Felon Disenfranchisement Sown in the Colonial Capital."
-Paper prepared for the 5th annual Lemon Project Spring Symposium, Williamsburg, VA, April 10-11, 2015.
+Paper prepared for the 5th annual Lemon Project Spring Symposium, College of William & Mary, April 10-11, 2015.